sanjaylegha/react-notes/README.md

 # Some advance examples

-Certainly!
 Let's explore some more advanced scenarios where custom hooks can be particularly useful:

 ### 1. **Data Fetching with Caching and Pagination:**